50 Free Things To Do in Beverly Hills

 47. Enjoy 2-hour free parking at one of the many City of Beverly Hills operated lots on S. Beverly Drive, Brighton Way, Rexford Drive and N. Canon Drive.

 48. Pick up a booklet of Exclusive Offers at the Beverly Hills Visitor Center which can be redeemed at shopping, dining, sightseeing, and spa & salon locations throughout Beverly Hills.
-Including two-for-one cupcakes at Sprinkles and a $100 gift certificate towards a fine art purchase at Galerie Michael, these special offers are not to be missed!
+Including two-for-one ice cream at Sprinkles and 20% off lunch or dinner at CIRCA 55 at The Beverly Hilton, these special offers are not to be missed!

 49. Access free Wi-Fi at most any of the local coffee shops and on the Beverly Hills Civic Center grounds.